Skip to main content

 Upon application of any interested person, the commission must hold a hearing and enter an order (order) providing for the formation of a unit of one or more geologic storage resources (geologic storage unit) if the commission finds that the geologic storage unit is reasonably necessary to effectuate a geologic storage project.
 The order must include terms and conditions that are just and reasonable and establish a plan for operations of the geologic storage unit (plan).
 An order is effective only if the plan has been approved by those persons that collectively own at least 75% of the geologic storage resources included in the geologic storage unit area (required approval) and the commission makes a finding in the order of the required approval.

-The bill also allows a local government to request that the director of the commission appoint a technical review board to assist a local government in analyzing and answering any technical questions regarding the local government's land use regulations.
+The act also allows a local government to request that the director of the commission appoint a technical review board to assist the local government in analyzing and answering any technical questions regarding the local government's land use regulations.

-The bill also requires the department of public health and environment (department) to develop carbon dioxide accounting procedures for geologic storage operations. and direct air capture facilities.
+The act also requires the department of public health and environment (department) to develop carbon dioxide accounting procedures for geologic storage operations.
 The commission must compile relevant data to support the carbon dioxide accounting procedures and work collaboratively with the department in implementing the carbon dioxide accounting procedures.
-The commission and the department must also work collaboratively to address air emissions from direct air capture facilities and geologic storage operations.
+The commission and the department must also work collaboratively to address air emissions from geologic storage operations.

 Status